Muu-/Unity3D-2D-Tools/Assets/2DTools/Readme.txt

 FUNCTIONS:
 Note: Remember to call something like
 	UVSprite mySprite = transform.GetComponent<UVSprite>();
-during create, awake or rigth before calling any other function.
-In those example I use "mySprite" as reference name.
+during create, awake or right before calling any other of the following functions.
+In those examples I use "mySprite" as reference name, you can use whatever name fits your programming habit.

 setAnimation(animation name)
 Call it from an object to start an animation sequence.
 Animation name must be a string like this example: